 3 Insofar as these reports of the Thetford Transcript being a very accurate copy of the Notes are true, it may seem rather unimportant since we have the original Notes.
-There are, however, some parts of the may seem rather unimportant since we have the original Notes.
 There are, however, some parts of the Notes where legibility of available copies is poor, and generally handwriting doesn't always provide a precise reading.
 One significant value of the Thetford Transcript lies in helping to correctly read those places in the Notes where legibility makes the reading questionable.